Featured

 Strategies for Correcting Dominant Behavior

 Addressing dominance isn’t merely about punishing unwanted behavior; instead, it involves creating a stable environment with consistent expectations.
-Below are proven strategies that we can implement.

 1. Establish Clear Rules and Boundaries

-- No jumping on furniture unless invited.
+• No jumping on furniture unless specifically invited.

 2. Reinforce Positive Behavior

-3. Consistence is Key
+3. Consistency is Key

 4. Implement Leadership Techniques